UArctic Connections

 We are proud to contribute to UArctic’s mission through our education, research, and community engagement rooted in the unique social, cultural, and environmental landscapes of the North.
 Our work reflects the collective goals of the UArctic network, fostering collaboration and advancing solutions that benefit both Labrador and the Circumpolar North.

-One example of this work is our Elders, Aunties, and Uncles Program, coordinated by Heather Angnatok, who is also a UArctic Fellow.
+Our Elders, Aunties, and Uncles Program is coordinated by Heather Angnatok, who is also a UArctic Fellow.
 This program brings Indigenous knowledge, wisdom, and mentorship into the heart of our campus.
 By engaging with Indigenous knowledge holders, we create opportunities for cultural teachings, intergenerational learning, and community connection.

-Programs like this reflect the shared values of the Labrador Campus and UArctic, emphasizing the importance of connecting communities, honoring Indigenous knowledge, and fostering sustainable development.
+Programs like this reflect the shared values of the Labrador Campus and UArctic, emphasizing the importance of connecting communities, honouring Indigenous knowledge and fostering sustainable development.
 We are committed to building a resilient and thriving future for the peoples and lands of the North.

 For more information on the Elders, Aunties, and Uncles Program, please contact Heather at heather.angnatok@mun.ca.